zentrope/proxy/readme.md

 # Proxy

 Experiments with custom, dynamic web-proxies.
+A launchpad or application shell kind of thing.

 ## Rationale

 A web application that can:

+- Extend a site with new applications (without having to re-build anything) by uploading documents like in the olden times of regular web-servers.

 - Act as a reverse-proxy for one (or more) back-end services, such that you can have a configuration like: